stigadi/demoRTFMuleApp/README.md

 # demoRTFMuleApp
-Demo RTF CICD with a simple mule app
+Demo RTF CICD with a simple mule app.